djjolicoeur/datamaps/README.md

   :demo/zip 21409})
 ```

-in one shot
+Without having to result to filter fns and other strategies.

 Even better, we can filter on params in-line with the query.
 Lets say I only
-want to bring back people from the 21401 zip code
+want to bring back people who currently live in the 21401 zip code.

 ```clojure